 This file is located in the sandbox of an app, and the identifier in the middle of the path (76FB...FA97

 Don’t worry about this too much — as long as you use relative paths in your code, you should be fine.
-Juno sets CWD to notebook’s directory by default, so simply remember to reference all locations relative to where your notebook is (or to its CWD, to be precise).
+By default, Juno sets CWD to the directory of the Python script or notebook file, so simply remember to reference all locations relative to where your script or notebook is (or to its CWD, to be precise).
 Take this line from our introductory notebook, for example:

 df = pd.read_csv('welcome-data/iris.csv')

-directory, i.e. they are both located in the same folder — so instead of using directory’s absolute path, you can simply refer to the .csv file inside it with 'welcome-data/iris.csv'
+directory, i.e., they are both located in the same folder — so instead of using the directory’s absolute path, you can simply refer to the .csv file inside it with 'welcome-data/iris.csv'

 .

-The concept of current working directory (or CWD) is important in the context of using relative vs absolute paths in Juno.
-You can think of CWD as a directory where the Python interpreter associated with your notebook’s kernel is running in.
-So, when you want to specify a particular file system location in your Python code — say, a file to read from, or write to — you can do so with respect to your working directory, and Python interpreter will be able to locate it without further clues.
-If your notebook’s CWD is set to your notebook’s directory, you can simply refer to files located alongside your notebook by their name, e.g. ‘data.csv’ — similar to the read_csv(...)
+The concept of the current working directory (or CWD) is important in the context of using relative vs absolute paths in Juno.
+You can think of CWD as a directory where the Python interpreter is running.
+So, when you want to specify a particular file system location in your Python code — say, a file to read from, or write to — you can do so with respect to your working directory, and the Python interpreter will be able to locate it without further clues.
+If the CWD of your script or notebook is set to the source file’s directory, you can simply refer to files located alongside your script or notebook by their name, e.g., ‘data.csv’ — similar to the read_csv(...)

 example above.

-When you open a notebook for the first time, Juno will attempt to set its CWD to the notebook’s directory.
-If Juno can’t access it, it will set notebook’s working directory to a temporary folder and will give you an option to choose a working directory in the working directory browser.
+When you open a document for the first time, Juno will attempt to set its CWD to the document’s directory.
+If Juno can’t access it, it will set the working directory to a temporary folder and will give you an option to choose a working directory in the working directory browser.
 When access is granted, Juno will set CWD to the selected location automatically.

-You can also change your notebook’s working directory manually at any time — perhaps, you would like to access a file in a completely different location rather than where your notebook is.
+You can also change the working directory manually at any time — perhaps, you would like to access a file in a completely different location rather than where your source file is.
 Select Change Directory in the overflow menu of the working directory browser, and you will see the same system dialogue letting you grant Juno access to any directory on your device.
-Granting access will also change notebook’s working directory — so in just few taps you can switch your notebook’s CWD to any location on your device and read from (or write to) a file in it using a short relative path.
+Granting access will also change the document’s working directory — so in just a few taps you can switch your source file’s CWD to any location on your device and read from (or write to) a file in it using a short relative path.

-Juno will remember the working directory for each of your notebooks and will retain access permissions, which means you will only need to grant access to the notebook’s directory once, and Juno will take care of the rest from that point on.
-This will work even if you change your working directory to some other location, say, to another app’s sandbox: the next time you open this notebook, Juno will restore access to that directory automatically and set it as notebook’s CWD.
+Juno will remember the working directory for each of your documents and will retain access permissions, which means you will only need to grant access to this directory once, and Juno will take care of the rest from that point on.
+This will work even if you change your working directory to some other location, say, to another app’s sandbox: the next time you open this script or notebook, Juno will restore access to that directory automatically and set it as the CWD.

-Juno makes working with the file system while coding in a Jupyter notebook as seamless as possible.
-It shows the contents of working directory next to the notebook content, letting you do everything without ever leaving your coding space: manage files and folders, quickly retrieve relative paths, preview all standard file types, edit any text-based files in a built-in text editor with syntax highlighting, and much more.
-You can read more about the working directory browser here: Working with notebooks in Juno.
+Juno strives to make interactions with the file system while coding as seamless as possible, whether you’re working on a Python script or a Jupyter notebook.
+It displays the contents of the working directory next to the source editor, letting you manage files and folders, quickly retrieve relative paths, preview documents, and edit any text-based files in a built-in text editor with syntax highlighting, all without ever leaving your coding environment.
+You can read more about the working directory browser here: Working Directory Browser.